-The third principle of capacity planning, matching demand to supply, emphasizes the importance of making choices.
-It’s necessary to match overall portfolio demand with capabilities and capacity supplied by existing teams in the near-term, while shaping both the demand and supply sides of the portfolio for the long-term.
-Matching demand and supply must look deeper than just allocating resources to include the interactions between multiple sources of demand and the capabilities of the available teams.
-The net result is more effective delivery of value, aligned to overall business strategy by more clearly focusing on completing those things that matter most to the business.
+Principle #3 of capacity planning, matching demand to supply, stresses the importance of making choices.
+It’s necessary to match overall portfolio demand with capabilities and capacity supplied by existing teams in the short-term, while shaping both the demand and supply sides of the portfolio for the long-term.
+Matching demand and supply looks deeper than just allocating resources to include the interactions between multiple sources of demand and the capabilities of the available teams.
+The result is more effective value delivery, aligned with overall business strategy by focusing on completing high-priority initiatives.

-Successfully managing a technology portfolio is primarily about making choices that will maximize value delivery for the business.
-This often means making tradeoff decisions to match overall portfolio demand with available capabilities and capacity.
-One CTO I recently worked with said his goal was to “Do more of what matters most to our business and waste less time and money on things that don’t matter as much.”
+Successfully managing a technology portfolio is primarily about prioritizing choices that will deliver the most value for the business.
+This often means making trade-off decisions to match overall portfolio demand with available capabilities and capacity.

-Portfolio demand represents all the possible work the organization is asked to deliver.
-Portfolio demand may come from different sources in an organization and be requested in many different forms.
-Since balancing demand with supply is so important, it’s critical to understand all sources of demand -- anything that will consume time and capacity for the people who deliver valuable solutions, and also contribute to keeping the business running smoothly.
-This means that all opportunities, not just the exciting new ones, may need to be considered as part of a technology portfolio.
-Activities for business as usual and keeping systems up-to-date also need to be considered as part of demand, if they overlap with any part of the delivery stream.
+Portfolio demand isall the possible work the organization is asked to deliver and may come from different sources and be requested in many forms.
+Since balancing demand with supply is so important, it’s critical to understand all sources of demand.
+This means all opportunities must be considered as part of a technology portfolio including activities for business as usual and maintenance.

-- a specific purpose with a clear end result that can be achieved in a meaningful timespan
+- A purpose and clear end result achievable in a meaningful timespan

-A “roughly right” match can be made to prioritize initiatives that fit current and forecast supply.
-When justified, product managers or business owners for an initiative engage the organization to elaborate the list of marketable features needed to achieve an initiative.
+A “roughly right” match can be made to prioritize initiatives that fit current and future supply.
+Product managers or business owners create the list of marketable features needed to achieve an initiative.

-Portfolio supply is realized by the people, technology, and other resources that, combined, have capability and capacity to deliver solutions of value to the business.
-Traditional project and portfolio management often fixate only on counting resources for development work; the capability and capacity to deploy and effectively launch each opportunity is an equally important constraint to consider.
-Portfolio managers should also consider whether there hidden costs to conceive, justify, plan, launch, and utilize new initiatives.
-Product managers and business owners tend to be very busy people with limited time to collaborate on defining and elaborating requests and requirements.
+Portfolio supply is realized by the people, technology and other resources that, combined, have capability and capacity to deliver solutions to the business.
+Portfolio managers should also find hidden costs to conceive, justify, plan, launch and utilize new initiatives from product managers and business owners.

 Matching Demand to Supply

-Value streams are a useful concept from Lean thinking that can help us understand better ways to match business demands with the available supply.
-From an IT or technology development perspective, we may think of a value stream as the steps from a new solution concept to launch and measurement of the financial results.
-This is often referred to as the “concept to cash” delivery stream.
+Value streams are a useful concept from Lean thinking to help us understand better ways to match demands with supply.
+From a technology development perspective, a value stream is the process from concept to launch and measurement of the financial results--or “concept to cash”.

-The business will also have other value streams that may be more paramount.
+The business will also have other important value streams.
 End-to-end scenarios or workflows for how the business delivers value to customers and stakeholders represent business value streams.
-Optimizing these value streams is often the focus of different business units within a larger enterprise.
-These business value streams provide the context for better understanding customer and stakeholder problems and collaborating on superior solutions.
-The responsible business units are often the sources of demand; they may be requesting new capabilities, enhancements, or changes, or just fixes and operational improvements.
+Optimizing value streams is often the focus of different business units within a larger enterprise.
+These business value streams help provide better understanding of customer and stakeholder problems and collaboration on solutions.
+Responsible business units are often demand sources--requesting new capabilities, enhancements, changes or just fixes.

-Delivery streams are often aligned with software products, applications, or platforms that have a delivery group with assets such as a technology stack and teams of people who know how to work with it.
-In the first principle of capacity planning -- using the team as a resource unit -- teams become the “currency” for capacity planning.
-When scaling up to the enterprise level, it’s useful to have a larger unit of “currency” for capacity planning by combining the teams that work on a given delivery stream into a delivery group.
-This unit is similar to an Agile release train, as expressed in the Scaled Agile Framework®.
-Using delivery groups as a higher-level unit of capacity is useful for longer-range planning, to keep it “roughly right” without elaborating unknowable details up-front.
+Delivery streams are often aligned with software products, applications, or platforms that have a delivery group with assets such as a technology stack and its teams.
+In Principle #1 of capacity planning teams are the “currency”.
+When scaling up to the enterprise level, it’s useful to have a larger unit of “currency” by combining teams that work on a given delivery stream into a delivery group, similar to an Agile Release Train, as expressed in the Scaled Agile Framework® (SAFe®).
+Using Agle Release Train as a higher-level unit helps with longer-range planning.

-Traditional project and portfolio management often focuses on the critical path schedule and resource utilization for each project individually, without taking into account conflicts and collisions with other projects.
+Traditional project and portfolio management often focuses on the critical path and resource utilization for each project, without taking into account conflicts and collisions with other projects.
 Visualizing a value network exposes interactions across projects and programs to better match demand and supply.
-Initiatives and marketable features help fill out and connect the value network.
-Think of an initiative as the funding source for delivery of marketable features, potentially supplied by the different delivery groups.
-The feature backlog for the next quarterly mid-range planning of a given delivery group may supply marketable features for several initiatives from different business units.

 Visualize a Value Network

-- Determine which delivery groups can best supply the marketable features requested for a given initiative
+- Determining which delivery groups can best supply the marketable features requested for a given initiative

-- Reality-check that total demand from multiple initiatives fits the capability and capacity available across different delivery groups
+- Reality-checking that total demand from multiple initiatives fits the capability and capacity available across different delivery groups

-- Prepare realistic feature backlogs for quarterly mid-range planning by each delivery group
+- Preparing realistic feature backlogs for quarterly mid-range planning by each delivery group

-- Support longer-term planning for how future hiring or contracting needs shape supply to meet demands, 6 to 18 months out
+- Supporting longer-term planning for how future hiring or contracting needs shape supply to meet demands, 6-18 months out

 Continue Reading: Principle #4 of Capacity Planning